A bicategory of decorated cospans: Introduction

 Networks are becoming increasingly important in applied mathematics and engineering, and developing a general theory of networks will require new ideas connecting these subjects to category theory.
 We think of a network with some inputs $X$ and outputs $Y$ as a cospan $X \rightarrow N \leftarrow Y$ in some category $\bold{C}$, and compose these cospans using pushouts.
 Typically, however, the apex $N$ is equipped with some extra structure, so we also need a way to compose the extra structures.
 This was recently developed by Fong \cite{Fon}, who gave a general recipe for constructing `decorated cospan categories' and functors between these.
 Baez, Fong and Pollard have used decorated cospans to prove new results about electrical circuits and Markov processes \cite{BF,BFP,Pol}.

 However, besides asking whether two networks are equal, it makes sense to ask if they are isomorphic.
 Thus, cospans are not merely morphisms in a category, but morphisms in a bicategory---indeed, this example appeared already in Benabou's original paper on bicategories \cite{Be}.
 In fact, if $\bold{C}$ is a category with finite colimits, Stay has proved there is a symmetric monoidal bicategory whose morphisms are cospans in $\bold{C}$ \cite{Stay}.
 For applications to network theory, we need to generalize this result to decorated cospans.
 Stay's result, which allows $\bold{C}$ to be a 2-category, used Hoffnung's work on tricategories \cite{Hoff}, but for our purposes an easier approach is to use Shulman's technique for constructing symmetric monoidal bicategories \cite{Shul}.
 This involves first constructing a symmetric monoidal pseudo double category.
-It is worth comparing Lerman and Spivak's work on network theory, in which they construct a monoidal pseudo double category consisting of vector spaces, linear maps and linear relations \cite{Lerm}.